How to use Google AdWords – Create Your Ad Campaign

 2. How Does Google AdWords Work?

-Google AdWords is a platform for advertising websites (products or services) by paying Google in terms of monetary values depending on the currency of your country.
-What happens is – when someone searches for any information with any specific keywords and you have already paid Google to promote your website with some bunch of keywords then Google will show your website on search engine result page (SERP) and when the user clicks on your website Google charges money paid by you in advance.
+Google AdWords is a platform for advertising websites (products or services) by paying Google in terms of monetary value depending on the currency of your country.
+What happens is – when someone searches for any information with any specific keywords and you have already paid Google to promote your website with some bunch of keywords then Google will show your website on the search engine result page (SERP) and when the user clicks on your website Google charges money paid by you in advance.
 So it all depends on your advertising budget and the number of user clicks on your website.

 3. What are Google Ads?

-i.
 Types of Ads in Google AdWords

 Below are the types of ads in Google AdWords –